SonicHollow/SonicHollowForum/README.md

 `git clone git@github.com:SonicHollow/SonicHollowForum.git`

-Open this project in IDEA and start!
+Open this project in IDEA and start coding!

 File > New > Project from Existing Sources

 Notes:

-1. *application.properties* is not available here for security reasons.
-2. For local database construction, refer to the sql statements under *src* folder.
+1. All entities involving **user generated content** should inherent the class BaseEntity.
+2. To solve the possible maven dependency problem when importing the project, you can update your settings.xml ([Where is it?](https://www.cnblogs.com/Small-sunshine/p/11640576.html)).
+3. In order to connect the database, use the *application.properties* in WeChat group.
+For testing, use the schema "testRig" on the server.

 ## Requirements